lyra/github-workflow/README.md

 For repositories containing plug-ins for other software (Magento, Prestashop...), one repository per **major version** will be used, provided that it breaks the API or architecture of the plug-in, making diffs on the **master** branch irrelevant.

-*TODO*: Give examples of software versions from one vendor that had a huge impact on the plug-in arcihtecture.
+*TODO*: Give examples of software versions from one vendor that had a huge impact on the plug-in architecture.

+### Naming convention

+* module repositories : module-prestashop-v1.5
+eg : module-modulename-cmsversion
+* product : productname-sdk-version

 ## Life Cycle